TransUnion Logo

 What is TransUnion?

 This provides data and analytical insights essential for the modern credit ecosystem.
 The company collects and studies information about millions of customers and businesses worldwide.
 To assess a person’s creditworthiness for loans, credit cards, and other financial products, the company’s primary responsibilities include gathering credit reports and generating credit scores.
 It offers various data-driven business solutions, such as fraud detection, marketing services, risk management tools, and credit reporting.
-It can also provide analytical insights that help consumers manage their financial well-being and enable companies to make informed decisions through its extensive database and analytical expertise.
+It can also provide analytical insights that help consumers manage their financial well-being and enable companies to make informed decisions, drawing on its extensive database and analytical expertise.

 1969 – 2001